 R008 Corporate: Regional Governance Review.
 Strategic 4 Probable 4 Major 16 High NTS2 Roles and Responsibilities Working Group have made recommendations which are currently being considered by Transport Scotland.
-Discussions- ongoing with Transport Scotland- who have indicated they are- receptive to enhanced role for RTPs during current phase of lockdown- release.
 NTS2 Roles and Responsibilities WG resumed meetings in September 2020 to consider regional governance arrangements but has been delayed by TS.
-Monthly meetings between TS and RTPs established May 2020 4 Probable 4 Major 16 High High: Seek to resolve Ongoing Partnership Director R009 Other Funding Sources: Impact on learning and funding Financial 5 Highly Probable 3 Moderate 15 High The Partnership has sought to engage in as many relevant EU projects and funds as it can whilst UK authorities are allowed to access these funds.
+Monthly meetings between TS and RTPs established May 2020 4 Probable 4 Major 16 High High: Seek to resolve Ongoing Partnership Director R009 Other Funding Sources: Impact on learning and funding Financial 5 Highly Probable ω (no. Moderate 15 High The Partnership has sought to engage in as many relevant EU projects and funds as it can whilst UK authorities are allowed to access these funds.
 This should mitigate the short-term impact of any EU Exit negotiated and implemented.
 The Partnership has a proven track record in securing funding for relevant projects from the UK and other partners.
 It is anticipated that this will continue.
 5 Highly Probable 2 Minor 10 Medium Medium: The risk remains as there is significant uncertainty around the medium (3-5year) horizon for access to funds.
 Opportunity for renewed collaborative working with EU following Brexit to be explored.
 SEStran continuing to be accepted as partners in EU funded projects.
 EU projects secured for further 3 years, with possible extension to two projects.
 Other funding applications will be made when available.
-Tolerate Ongoing Partnership Director R010 10.1 Governance: Succession Planning Business Continuity Governance 3 Possible 3 Moderate 9 Medium Governance Scheme contains adequate provision to deal with senior officer absence.
-Staff structure and Business Continuity Plan in place.
-Senior Partnership Manager appointed.
-2 Unlikely 2 Minor 4 Low Low Tolerate November 2021 CLOSED Partnership Director

-10.2 Local Government Elections in May 2022 coincides with end of term of NCM's Risk of lack of continuity and loss of expertise.
-Governance 3 Possible 3 Moderate 9 Medium Early a Arrangements for reappointment/recruitment of NCMs are being progressed.
+Tolerate Ongoing Partnership Director 10.2 Local Government Elections in May 2022 coincides with end of term of NCM's Risk of lack of continuity and loss of expertise.
+Governance 3 Possible 3 Moderate 9 Medium Arrangements for reappointment/recruitment of NCMs are being progressed.
 A meeting of the Succession Planning Committee is scheduled for Nov 2021.
-2 Unlikely 2 Minor 4 Low Low Tolerate November 2021 March 2022 Partnership Director R011 Third party Service Level Agreements: Failure or inadequacy of service External 2 Unlikely 2 Minor 4 Low Service Level Agreements in place for Financial Services, HR, Legal and Insurance services.
+Ensure that full training and support is provided to the new Board in 2022 to enable strategic decisons to be made.
+2 Unlikely 2 Minor 4 Low Low Tolerate March 2022 Partnership Director

+R011 Third party Service Level Agreements: Failure or inadequacy of service External 2 Unlikely 2 Minor 4 Low Service Level Agreements in place for Financial Services, HR, Legal and Insurance services.
 Reviewed annually by senior officers.
 Subject to independent audit scrutiny.
-2 Unlikely 2 Minor 4 Low Low Tolerate November 2021 Partnership Director RO12 12.0 Pandemic / Epidemic: Interruption of normal service/inability to deliver functions.
+Action: Progress renewals of SLA's to secure continuity of services 2 Unlikely 2 Minor 4 Low Tolerate November 2021 Partnership Director RO12 12.0 Pandemic / Epidemic: Interruption of normal service/inability to deliver functions.
 Financial impact of crisis on sources of funding.
 Strategic 3 Possible 4 Major 12 Medium Adhere to Government restrictions, rules or guidance.
 Regular communication with Transport Scotland and consituent councils officials to guide any operational changes.
 Business Continuity Plan.
 Maintain current functions that can be delivered within working guidance.
-3 Possible 3 Moderate 9 Medium Medium: An ongoing risk remains for future spikes of Covid-19 or other kinds of disease outbreaks Working from home arrangements now tried and tested and effective.
-Tolerate Ongoing Partnership Director 12.1 Inadequate measures in place to facilitate staff health, safety and well-being during contingency arrangements or future office arrangements.
-People 3 Possible 4 Major 12 Medium Review and update of appropriate policies is underway.
+3 Possible 3 Moderate 9 ٤ remains for future spikes of Ongoing Partnership Director 12.1 Inadequate measures in place to facilitate staff health, safety and well-being during contingency arrangements or future office arrangements.
+People m Possible 4 Major 12 Medium Review of appropriate policies is underway.
 Carry out appropriate assessments of office equipment and working arrangements, following landlords guidance in relation to access to the office.
-Follow mitigating actions identified in the COVID Return to Office Working protocol to protect staff.
-Further develop Draft-Risk Management Framework is being developed for scrutiny by with P&A Committee.
-Refresh Business Continuity Plan has been reviewed.
+Draft-Risk Management Framework is being developed for scrutiny by with P&A Committee.
+Refresh-Business Continuity Plan has been reviewed.
 Liaise with HR Adviser, SG facilities team.
-New Hybrid Working Policy developed to facilitate Review transition arrangements to normal working arrangements Possible 3 Moderate 9 Medium Medium An ongoing risk remains for future pandemics and future widespread disease or other outbreaks.
-Measures will be adjusted in accordance with government advice.
-Tolerate September 21 Ongoing Partnership Director (Subject to SG advice)
+New Hybrid Working Policy developed to facilitate transition arrangements to normal working arrangements 3 Possible m Moderate 9 remains for future pandemics and future Ongoing Partnership Director (Subject to SG advice)